 They described their movement as "advanced spiritualism" or "the highest spiritualism founded on universal knowledge."
 When I pressed them about what exactly that meant, Third Eye said something about cosmic energy and ayahuasca.

 Later, Third Eye invited me to attend a special evening of music at the church, where I met Keegan and his girlfriend, Leah.
 She hugged me, while Keegan gave me a complicated brother-man series of handshake maneuvers before drawing me into an embrace.
 Venice Beach's burner community was out in full force for the evening, wearing their desert-inspired Lord of the Rings costumes.
 Everyone came to see new age musician Nahko Bear, but he couldn't make it.
 Instead, some local artists were asked to take the stage and sing songs about cutting up their credit cards and using mantras to pay their bills.
-This was only one of the many events Keegan threw that week—from concerts, to political gatherings for new age self-help gurus (viz.
-Marianne Williamson’s bid for congress), to sit-ins, and workshops on the latest colon cleanse.
+This was only one of the many events Keegan threw that week—from concerts and political gatherings for new age self-help gurus (viz.
+Marianne Williamson's bid for congress), to sit-ins and workshops on the latest colon cleanse.

 We stepped outside so Keegan and Leah could smoke American Spirits, and they told me that their goal is to promote the individual becoming truly themselves outside of defined boundaries.
 The actor was wearing a pork pie hat and an Indian scarf; his girlfriend was adorned in a white silk kimono.

 "Synchronicity.
 Time.
 That's what it's all about.
 Whatever, the past, some other time.
 It's a circle; in the center is now.
 That's what it's about," Keegan explained, regarding the church's name, Full Circle.